modernweb-dev/web/docs/guides/going-buildless/es-modules.md

 }
 ```

-A dynamic import is asynchronous and so the above function will not return the component itself but rather a promise to load the component.
-You can only use the component once the promise resolves.

-For example, using `async`/`await` syntax:
+Because of the nature of dynamic imports, the above function returns a promise, so wou need to use the `await` keyword:

 ```js
 const component = await loadComponent();

 component.doSomething();
 ```